Earl Heyman

-Earl Heyman (born September 5, 1987) is a former American football defensive tackle, earning a Super Bowl ring with the New Orleans Saints against the Indianapolis Colts.
+Earl Heyman (born September 5, 1987) is an American former football defensive tackle, winning a Super Bowl with the New Orleans Saints.

 College career

 Heyman played college football at Louisville, finishing his career with 112 tackles, 8.5 sacks, one Interception, 7 pass deflections and 2 Forced fumbles.

 Professional career

 New Orleans Saints

 On May 11, 2009, Heyman signed with the New Orleans Saints as an undrafted free agent.
 On September 5, 2009, he was released, and was signed to the practice squad.
 On February 19, 2010, he again was signed to a roster contract, and released on July 29 of that year.